-UCSD Pedestrian: The most widely used video anomaly detection dataset is the UCSD pedestrian anomaly dataset [14] which consists of two separate datasets containing video from two different static cameras (labeled Ped1 and Ped2), each looking at a pedestrian walkway.
-The Ped1 videos consist of 34 training videos and 36 testing videos each of resolution 238 x 158 pixels.
-Ped2 consists of 16 training and 12 testing videos of resolution 360 x 240 pixels.
-Each video contains from 120 to 200 frames.
-Ped1 contains 54 anomalies and Ped2 contains 23.
+UCSD Pedestrian: The most widely used video anomaly detection dataset is the UCSD pedestrian anomaly dataset [18] which consists of two separate datasets containing video from two different static cameras (labeled Ped1 and Ped2), each looking at a pedestrian walkway.
 The test videos contain 5 different types of anomalies: "bike", "skater", "cart", "walk across", and "other".
-Both spatial and temporal ground truth is available for Ped1 and Ped2.

 Despite being widely used, this dataset has various deficiencies.
 One is that it is modest in size, in terms of number of frames, total anomalies, and number of different types of anomalies.
 Another is that all of the anomalies can be detected by only analyzing a single frame at a time.
-In other words, none of the anomalies really involve any actions evolving over time.

 Subway: The Subway dataset [2] contains two long videos of a subway entrance and exit that mainly capture people entering and leaving through turnstiles.
 It is also actually two separate datasets.
 Anomalous activities include people jumping or squeezing around the turnstiles, walking the wrong direction, and a person cleaning the walls.
 Because only two long videos are provided, there are various ambiguities with this dataset such as what frame rate to extract frames, which frames to use as train/test and exactly which frames are labeled as anomalous.
-Also, there are no spatial ground truth labels.
-In total, 66 anomalous events are labeled temporally.
+Also, there is no spatial ground truth provided.

-CUHK Avenue: Another widely used dataset is called CUHK Avenue [17].
+CUHK Avenue: Another widely used dataset is called CUHK Avenue [22].
 This dataset consists of short video clips taken from a single outdoor surveillance camera looking at the side of a building with a pedestrian walkway in front of it.
 The main activity consists of people walking and going into or out of the building.
-There are 16 training videos and 21 testing videos each of resolution 640 x 360 pixels.
-The testing videos contain 47 total anomalous events.
 Anomalies are mostly staged and consist of actions such as a person throwing papers or a backpack into the air, or a child skipping across the walkway.
-Spatial and temporal anomaly annotations are provided.
 Like UCSD, this dataset also has a small number and variety of anomalies.